-The following table sets forth loan to Aircraft value ratios ("LTVs") for each Class of Certificates as of May 1, 2001 (the first Regular Distribution Date that occurs after all Aircraft are scheduled to have been delivered) and each November 1 Regular Distribution Date thereafter.
-The LTVs for any Class of Certificates for the period prior to May 1, 2001 are not meaningful, since during such period all of the Equipment Notes expected to be acquired by the Trusts and the related Aircraft will not be included in the calculation.
+The following table sets forth loan to Aircraft value ratios ("LTVS") for each Class of Certificates as of June 15, 2002 (the first Regular Distribution Date that occurs after all Aircraft assumed to be financed in this Offering are scheduled to have been delivered) and each December 15 Regular Distribution Date thereafter.
+The LTVs for any Class of Certificates for the period prior to June 15, 2002 are not meaningful, since during such period all of the Equipment Notes expected to be acquired by the Trusts and the related Aircraft will not be included in the calculation.
 The table should not be considered a forecast or prediction of expected or likely LTVs but simply a mathematical calculation based on one set of assumptions.
-See "Risk Factors -- Risk Factors Relating to the Certificates and the Offering -- Appraisals and Realizable Value of Aircraft".
+See "Risk Factors-Risk Factors Relating to the Certificates and the Offering-Appraisals and Realizable Value of Aircraft".